Why your funnel approach is failing?

 A marketing funnel is a model that follows the journey of a customer from becoming aware of your product or service to making a purchase.
 It has been used by marketing agencies for many years as the leading force behind their campaigns.

 However, in recent years, the funnel has lost its relevance.
-Several changes in the marketing landscape of today have caused it to become ineffective.
+Several changes in the marketing landscape of today have caused it to become ineffective, leading high growth teams to weigh the revenue impact of the funnel vs flywheel paradigm shift.

 In the past, customers were not able to get recommendations from their peers or third party sources at the push of a button.
 They couldn’t scour through reviews online, or send a quick text to a colleague to ask for their suggestion.